dalanicolai/dalanicolai.github.io/_posts/2023-11-24-fixing-org-mode-coding-assistance.md

 {% endhighlight %}

-## Fixing coding assistance in special editing buffers
+## PART 4: Fixing coding assistance in special editing buffers

 In the previous articles we have fixed 'in-org' coding assistance.
 However, except for the smallest edits, editing is better